November 7, 2025

 Fasting and Cancer: Can Fasting Really Help Fight the Disease?

-The link between fasting and cancer continues to be a topic of mass discussion, but does fasting really have an impact in cancer prevention and treatment?
+The link between fasting and cancer continues to be a topic of mass discussion, but does fasting really have an impact on cancer prevention and treatment?

-Cancer care is developing at an exceedingly high rate yet deaths remain high.
-In fact, cancer (particularly lung cancer) is one of the leading causes of death in the United States.
+Cancer care is developing at an exceedingly high rate, yet deaths remain high.
+In fact, cancer (particularly lung cancer) is one of the leading causes of death in the UK1.
 Some of these deaths could be avoidable, with many cancers linked to modifiable risk factors.

-According to the American Society of Cancer, at least 42% of new cancer cases in 2023 were potentially avoidable, with 18% attributable to alcohol, excess body weight, low levels of physical activity, and poor nutritional status.
+According to Cancer Research UK and the World Cancer Research Fund, around 40 per cent of cancer cases in the UK each year are considered preventable2,3.
 This highlights a potential opportunity to reduce cancer rates and outcomes by promoting healthy lifestyle changes that can lead to a longer and healthier lifespan.

 Read on to learn about the connection between fasting and cancer and how it might affect your overall well-being.